Wife of freed Canadian hostage Joshua Boyle admitted to hospital

 Joshua Boyle, a Canadian who was rescued with his family last week by Pakistani troops, said Tuesday that his wife had to be rushed to the hospital and remains there.

-Boyle told The Associated Press in an email that his wife, Caitlan Boyle, was admitted Monday.
-His email did not specify why she was taken to the hospital.
+Boyle told The Associated Press in an e-mail that his wife, Caitlan Boyle, was admitted Monday.
+His e-mail did not specify why she was taken to the hospital.

 "My first concern has to be the health of my wife and children," Boyle wrote.